 - Fabaceae – Pea family, including Japanese pagoda, locust and Siberian peashrubs

 - Oleaceae – Olive family, including ash, forsythia, lilac and privet

-- Rosaceae – Rose family, including apples, cotoneaster, crabapples, potentillas, reach, plum, mountain ash, and 250 common landscape plants
+- Rosaceae – Rose family, including apples, cotoneaster, crabapples, potentillas, peach, plum, mountain ash and 250 common landscape plants